-Track Element Visibility in GTM Without Writing a Single CSS Selector
+Track Element Visibility in Google Tag Manager Without Writing a Single CSS Selector

 December 25, 2025 Admin

-Track Element Visibility in GTM Without Writing a Single CSS Selector
+Track Element Visibility in Google Tag Manager Without Writing a Single CSS Selector

 Element visibility tracking is one of the most powerful analytics capabilities—knowing when users actually see your CTAs, banners, or product recommendations drives better optimization decisions.
 But there's a problem: setting it up in Google Tag Manager traditionally requires writing CSS selectors, understanding intersection observers, and configuring custom triggers.